borrrden/UnitTestToUML/README.md

 # Notes

+A sample config file can be found at the root of this repo (config.json)

 This will generate up to four files in the specified UML directory:

 1. diff.puml: The list of unit tests missing from each platform